-- Chat.
-I will arrange a weekly class chat that will function as my office hour.
-Be aware that live Chat and Chat history are visible to the entire class.
-Do not use Chat communicate with me about personal issues. - Ask & Answer Forum.
+- Announcement.
+You will receive weekly class announcements.
+Set your Canvas notifications to be notified about new messages via email and/or text messaging. - Ask & Answer Forum.
 The Ask & Answer forum is a discussion forum (click on Discussions) in which you may post general questions about the class.
 Anyone in the class may reply to these posts.
 I am subscribed to this forum and will reply to posts as soon as I can.